Corn in flower is a beauty to behold until it becomes blase; which it shouldn't. This is probably the largest source of

 It's refined carbohydrates like white bread, pasta and rice, sugar, cakes and cookies that make us fat; highly refined maize meal, a staple in South Africa, is the reason why obesity reigns in our land; it's the equivalent of cake flour.

 Elsewhere in the world it's mostly refined wheat flour that is the cause of so much suffering; we see it everyday at the chiropractic coalface; painful hips, knees and feet from obesity and folk suffering from polymyalgia.
-If you have a love affair with crackers and crisps, chocolate cake and baglels, then beware.
+If you have a love affair with crackers and crisps, chocolate cake and bagels, then beware.

-At the medic's office it's high blood pressure, coronary artery disease and diabetes.
+At the medic's office it means high blood pressure, coronary artery disease and diabetes.

 And even there, brown rice is a wonderful food, just as 100% wheat flour is; so we unashamedly enjoy our corn on the cob; and our low GI bread.

 Today, the end of the second week in January we enjoyed our first four cobs; it's been a long time since I planted them in Spring, but so worth the wait.

 And now two months later, we are half way through the crop; there's little sign of fall armyworm thanks to the hens; they too get three or four cobs a day.

-Corn in flower boggles the mind; each of those tassels ends in one pip; in the summer garden you can see a shower of pollen raining down on those anthers.
+Corn in flower boggles the mind; each of those tassels ends in one pip; in the summer garden you can see a shower of pollen raining down on those stamens.
 It's all about fertilisation.

 Corn like most vegetables, the exception being the butternut family, for example, lose their flavour very quickly after being reaped.